komrad36/KPS/README.md

 - Eigen: http://eigen.tuxfamily.org/
 - CUDA: https://developer.nvidia.com/cuda-toolkit

 Download Eigen and GLM (they’re header only!) and install CUDA and GeographicLib.
-Open the ‘Makefile’ and adjust the Includes and Library paths *if needed* (you probably won’t have to if you let everything install to its default locations).
+Open the ‘Makefile’ and adjust the Includes and Library paths *if needed* (you probably won’t have to if you let every library install to its default location).

 Type ‘make’ to compile with a dynamic link to the CUDA runtime libraries.
 Type ‘make static’ to compile the static and fully standalone version.